mirisuzanne/miriamsuzanne/README.rst

-GreenMud / E Miriam Suzanne
+GreenMud / Miriam Eric Suzanne
 ===========================

-The official website for E. Miriam Suzanne — formerly the Compass/Sass/Susy "Eric A Meyer" or "Eric M Suzanne", but never the CSS Complete Guide/Reset "Eric A Meyer".
+The official website for Miriam Eric Suzanne — formerly the Compass/Sass/Susy "Eric A Meyer" or "Eric M Suzanne", but never the CSS Complete Guide/Reset "Eric A Meyer".